 Enable SSL support for the protocol.
 Not all protocols support this.

 Connection timeout value in seconds.
-Because sometimes there is no way to detect lost TCP connection old connections stay in open state.
-On most systems there is a limit on number of open connection, so this leads to problems with establishing new connections when number of devices is high or devices data connections are unstable.
+Because sometimes there is no way to detect a lost TCP connection, old connections stay in an open state.
+On most systems there is a limit on the number of open connections, so this leads to problems with establishing new connections when the number of devices is high or device data connections are unstable.

 Device password.
-Commonly used in some protocol for sending commands.
+Commonly used in some protocols for sending commands.

 Device password.
-Commonly used in some protocol for sending commands.
+Commonly used in some protocols for sending commands.

 Default protocol mask to use.
 Currently used only by Skypatrol protocol.